arkCyber/AuroraExt/docs/index.md

 ## Sponsors

-Page Assist is an open-source project.
+Aurora is an open-source project.
 If you enjoy our work, please consider supporting us by becoming a sponsor.
-Your contribution will help us maintain and enhance Page Assist for everyone.
+Your contribution will help us maintain and enhance Aurora for everyone.

 You can sponsor us on GitHub: [https://github.com/sponsors/n4ze3m](https://github.com/sponsors/n4ze3m)